tethig/turbo-spoon/Terminal Tips.md

 alias py36="source deactivate"
 ```

-You can see in the first section I prepend (and then postpend) some directories to my PATH, before exporting.
-Anaconda directories must be prepended else python calls will reference the system python when in the default environment.
-You can interrogate the PATH variable using ```echo $PATH``` or all environmental variables using ```env```.
+You can see in the first section I prepend some directories to my PATH, before exporting.
+Anaconda directories must be prepended otherwise python calls will reference the system python when in the default environment.
+This is often added by a conda installation and is manipulated by conda when shifting virtual environment (see python installation guide in this repo).
+You can interrogate the PATH variable using ```echo $PATH```.

 In the second section I make some colour rules for the display of files according to their type (not able to recall/attribute where I first learned this).
 This is helpful for making the display more informative.

 In the third section I set some environmental variables specific to my system.
+You can interrogate all environmental variables using ```env```.

 In the last section I create some aliases.
 These save me typing.
-As you can see I am using this to access my elusive iCloud folder as well as to shortcut some frequently used terminal commands (including (de-)activation of conda virtual environments).
+As you can see I am using this to access my elusive iCloud folder as well as to shortcut some frequently used terminal commands (including (de-)activation of conda virtual environments: again see my python guide).